The Purpose of Life Insurance

-Jobs in aviation, construction, firefighting, mining, oil and natural gas, and a few others will almost always result in a higher premium, according to Policygenius.
-Still, the high risk alone makes the policy worth having.
+Jobs in aviation, construction, firefighting, mining, oil, natural gas, and a few others will almost always result in a higher premium, according to Policygenius.
+Still, the increased risk alone makes the policy worth having.

 Most life insurance policies won’t allow people in high-risk industries to add a disability rider, so Policygenius recommends buying a separate short-term disability insurance to protect against temporary loss of income if you get injured on the job or elsewhere.

 If you’re a thrill seeker with a penchant for extreme sports, you’ll probably be deemed a higher risk by a life insurance company.
 But it’s similar to having a high-risk job — you’ll pay more to be insured, but the cost is worth it considering the likelihood you’ll die from unnatural causes.